 Technical Analysis does work to a degree.
-However, one can’t rely on technical analysis to provide the full picture.
-Additionally, when you one utilises technical analysis, one needs to customise the settings and not rely on standard settings.
-Everyone uses the default setting, so by following the default setting you are going to see what everyone else sees.
-If every knows something it is longer useful.
+However, one can’t rely on technical analysis to provide the whole picture.
+Additionally, when using technical analysis, one needs to customise the settings and not rely on standard settings.
+Everyone uses the default setting, so by following the default setting, you are going to see what everyone else sees.
+If everyone knows something, it is longer valid.

 So far, the first part is coming to pass.
-Once the MACD’s complete the bullish crossover (weekly charts), we expect a mini feeding frenzy that will ultimately pave the way for the next top.
+Once the MACDs complete the bullish crossover (weekly charts), we expect a mini-feeding frenzy to pave the way for the next top.
 Novice traders are about to get clobbered; “the term he got beaten within an inch of his live” comes to mind.
 Market Update Nov 11, 2021

-We expect the markets to mount a sharp rally to the end of the year, and this could extend into January.
+We expect the markets to mount a sharp rally to the year’s end, which could extend into January.
 While we expect the markets to top, don’t expect them to break down immediately.
 There will be several head fake moves before the market breakdown.
-The intensity is expected to be sharp, the duration short.
-However, after the primary selling wave is done, the markets are expected to tread water for some time before breaking out.
+The intensity is expected to be sharp, and the duration is short.
+However, after the primary selling wave, the markets are expected to tread water for some time before breaking out.
 Still, many strong stocks will bottom and break out long before the market puts in a bottom.
 Even if the markets don’t surge to new highs next year, many stocks will.
-This is what we mean when we state that we expect the “disorderly” nature of the market to worsen.
+This is what we mean when we expect the market’s “disorderly” nature to worsen.

 Our strategy will be based on what the markets are doing.
 Once again, remember, we never panic.
-A Tactical Investor is last to leave the room and the first to enter.
-We stroll in, and we stroll out; leave the running to the fools.
+A Tactical Investor is the last to leave the room and the first to enter.
+We stroll in and out, leaving the running to the fools.

 The idiot’s index is moving to the Neutral zone, indicating that intelligent individuals (but dumb investors) are becoming more confident.
-This indicates that market action will be volatile as smart individuals generally make for the worst investors.
+This suggests market action will be volatile as competent individuals generally make for the worst investors.

 Conclusion

-So does technical analysis work.
-In our experience when one combines it with mass psychology and custom settings the outcome is usually quite positive.
+So does technical analysis work?
+In our experience, the outcome is usually quite positive when one combines it with mass psychology and custom settings.

 Other Articles of Interest